You probably have heard about the link attribute (NOT tag!) called “nofollow” by now.

 nofollow cripples hyperlinks so that they do not count for Google rankings.

-nofollow – Almost 20 Years of Success
+The nofollow history – 20 years of failure

 - Microsoft